-With more than 30 years of experience, Bob Naeve is nationally recognized in class action litigation, counseling, and structured negotiations arising under federal and state disability antidiscrimination laws.
+With almost 40 years of experience, Bob Naeve is nationally recognized in class action litigation, counseling, and structured negotiations arising under federal and state disability antidiscrimination laws.

 Bob has counseled and represented public and private clients regarding discrimination and access claims arising under Titles I, II, and III of the Americans with Disabilities Act; sections 504 and 508 of the Rehabilitation Act; section 1557 of the Affordable Care Act; and numerous other federal and state disability access and antidiscrimination laws.
 He has served as lead trial lawyer in class actions alleging the inaccessibility of retail stores, websites, apps, kiosks, courthouses, travel plazas, and other public and private programs and services.
 He also has a significant structured negotiations practice, helping clients resolve claims of systemic discrimination asserted by civil rights organizations.